dlr-eoc/ukis-frontend-libraries/projects/utils-maps/src/lib/ol/customRenderers/README.md

 A renderer is in principle very simple.
 It needs to do four things:
  1. provide a canvas
- 2. implement the method `prepareFrame(frameState: FrameState): boolean`
+ 2. implement the method `prepareFrame(frameState: FrameState): boolean` <-- does preliminary work to set up map for rendering
- 3. implement the method `renderFrame(frameState: FrameState, target: HTMLElement): HTMLElement`
+ 3. implement the method `renderFrame(frameState: FrameState, target: HTMLElement): HTMLElement` <-- actual changes to the output-element
- 4. implement the method `renderDeclutter(frameState: FrameState): void`
+ 4. (only if your layer's class, like `VectorLayer`, does have a `getDeclutter` field:) implement the method `renderDeclutter(frameState: FrameState): void` <-- Decluttering is the trimming of some of the rendered features when too many of them overlap.
+Done for the sake of clarity.

 The renderers in this directory serve as an illustration of the wide range of things we can do with this very general model.